 •For Janet Filomeno’s most recent series of paintings, As the Sea Rises—Blue Crystals Revisited, she streaks brilliant blue paint across each canvas, creating dynamic, abstracted compositions that visualize troubled waters highlighted by red boxes and lines.
 Filomeno created the original Blue Crystals series following the devastation of 9/11.
 In linking this new series to the previous one, Filomeno conveys her profound concern for our current turbulent political climate and the rapid acceleration of climate change.

-•Marguerita Hagan’s ceramic sculpture focuses attention to the remarkable diversity of creatures that comprise aquatic ecosystems, from microorganisms to larger organisms, like coral.
+•Marguerita Hagan’s ceramic sculpture focuses attention to the remarkable diversity of creatures that comprise aquatic ecosystems, from microorganisms to larger organisms, like coral and the blue whale.
 In representing the most infinitesimal of life forms, Hagan stresses the interconnectedness of life on Earth, particularly aquatic life and its susceptibility to pollution and ocean acidification.
-Hagan’s sculptures, thus, allude to the monumental change human practices are imposing upon ocean ecosystems.
+Hagan’s sculptures thus allude to the monumental change human practices are imposing upon ocean ecosystems.

 •Pat Martin will exhibit two works of art that address the deteriorating conditions of oceanic ecosystems due to pollution.
 One work, Floating Reef, offers an unsettling depiction of discarded, tangled fishing nets that ominously float on the water’s surface, just above the sea life.

 •Stacy Levy’s installation, comprised of small vials of water collected from the Delaware River, will visualize the river and its swelling banks when flooded.
 This installation will track the Delaware’s fluctuating water levels and conditions, while considering the larger weather patterns that affect them.